AN 9.34. Extinguishment

 “Then exactly that, venerable, is pleasant: that nothing is experienced.

 When you get fully separated from sensual objects and separated from unwholesome states of mind, you attain the first jhana, where there is delight and bliss caused by the separation, to which the mind moves and holds on.
-If, while meditating like that, due to loss of focus, perception of sensual objects comes back, that will be an affliction to you.
-Just like pain that might come up is mere affliction to one who feels at ease, if, while meditating like that, due to loss of focus, perception of sensual objects comes back, that will be an affliction to you.
+If, while meditating like that, due to loss of focus perception of sensual objects comes back, that will be an affliction to you.
+Just like pain that might come up is mere affliction to one who feels at ease, if, while meditating like that, due to loss of focus perception of sensual objects comes back, that will be an affliction to you.
 And the Buddha said that whatever is an affliction, is suffering.
-So that is one way you can come to understand that extinguishment is pleasant.
+That is one way you can come to understand that extinguishment is pleasant.

 Further, when the moving and holding subside, you attain the second jhana, where the mind is confident within and at one, not moving or holding on, so there is just delight and bliss caused by the unification.
-If, while meditating like that, due to loss of focus, perception of the movement comes back, that will be an affliction to you.
-Just like pain that might come up is mere affliction to one who feels at ease, if, while meditating like that, due to loss of focus, perception of the movement comes back, that will be an affliction to you.
+If, while meditating like that, due to loss of focus perception of the movement comes back, that will be an affliction to you.
+Just like pain that might come up is mere affliction to one who feels at ease, if, while meditating like that, due to loss of focus perception of the movement comes back, that will be an affliction to you.
 And the Buddha said that whatever is an affliction, is suffering.
-So that is another way you can come to understand that extinguishment is pleasant.
+That is another way you can come to understand that extinguishment is pleasant.